(Re)Imagine

 About the Authors

 Manish heads strategy research practice for consulting and corporate clients at Acuity Knowledge Partners.
-He has over 15 years’ experience across consulting, corporates, investment banking and other professional services firms.
+He has over 20 years, 19 years at Acuity experience across consulting, corporates, investment banking and other professional services firms.
 Manish works closely with consulting partners and key decision makers to enable value creation in consulting assignments.
 He is seasoned in onboarding new clients and takes ownership of setting up new teams, delivery structures and expanding product/regional coverage.
 Manish has been involved in various company-level strategic initiatives.

 Prabaldeep leads the strategy research and consulting practice at Acuity Knowledge Partners.
-He has over 13 years of experience working on assignments related to growth strategy formulation, go-to-market strategy, market entry and expansion (buy/build options), benchmarking, business transformation, process improvement, and more.
+He has over 19 years, 13 years at Acuity of experience working on assignments related to growth strategy formulation, go-to-market strategy, market entry and expansion (buy/build options), benchmarking, business transformation, process improvement, and more.
 He works closely with management, strategy, corporate development, competitive intelligence, innovation and procurement teams of clients across multiple industries.

 post image 2 Blog